pub-calculator-io/variance-calculator/readme.md

-# Variance Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Variance Calculator Widget for WordPress

 Given a discrete data set representing a sample or a population, the calculator calculates the mean, variance, and standard deviation and displays the workflow involved in the calculation.